More tokens doesn't mean better results

 Result: The model made so many searches and compactions that the chat errored: “no more compacts allowed.”
 First time I’d seen this.

 And the final answer after consuming massive resources: 1/2 (incorrect, the same simple heuristic).
+This connects to how AI thinks: System 1 vs System 2.

 Why it happened